Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 In terms of the best targeting strategy, we found that going broad is most beneficial.

-Facebook has become really good at knowing who will convert, and where – on which placement.
+Facebook has become good at knowing who will convert, and where – on which placement.

 Lookalikes may have been the best performers a couple of years ago, but Facebook is constantly changing and improving, and so should your strategy.